 How could he face anyone, when he no longer knew who he was?
 Over the past three months, ever since he had received James' letter, his identity had been systematically shredded.
+His own father - as he had thought - had put a curse on him, had lied to him.
+What kind of man would do that?
+And where did that leave him?
 Not just his sense of self-esteem, but his entire belief system, his values, his confidence in his own judgement had all been undermined to the point of collapse.
 When he tried to reassemble the pieces, he found he no longer had any idea what shape his world should take.

 He floated in deep space, orbiting in solitary limbo, leaving the shattered blue planet below to piece itself together without him.
 And now Dumbledore was dragging him back to earth to confront his behaviour and its consequences.
 Why couldn't he leave him alone?
 Or, if Dumbledore was going to discipline him, why couldn't he drop the geniality and just get on with dishing out the punishment?
 As yet, Harry had received no reprimand at all for his actions, beyond the headmaster's muted expressions of disappointment and Madam Pomfrey's starchy tuts of annoyance.
 Perhaps Dumbledore considered that being Snape's son was, in itself, punishment enough.

 Harry looked listlessly round the Professor's office.
 He was self-consciously aware that over the past few days he had been the subject of gossip and conjecture.
 He had the uncomfortable impression that, prior to his arrival, the portraits, which were now all unconvincingly engrossed in some business of their own, had been discussing him too.